-In this series, I hope to present some simple hands-on examples that break down what a web service actually is, and how one works in general.
+In this series, I hope to present some simple hands-on examples that break down what a web service actually is and how one works in general.
 Hopefully, knowledge plus know-how will equal automation awesomeness!

 What about Rest Services?

-REST (Representational State of Transfer) is a lightweight option for developing web services the use the HTTP protocol –a fact that makes it simpler with less overhead than a web service that uses the SOAP protocol.
+REST (Representational State of Transfer) is a lightweight option for developing web services that use the HTTP protocol –a fact that makes it simpler with less overhead than a web service that uses the SOAP protocol.

 Most folks have moved from this older method of using a WSDL web service to using REST instead.

 For this post, we'll be looking at WSDL-based services, not REST.
-For advice on how to get started testing REST APIs check out my post on rest-assured.
+For advice on how to get started testing REST APIs, check out my post on rest-assured.

-How To Create a Web Service
+How to Create a Web Service

-Ok to get started – let's create our very own web service.
+Ok, to get started – let's create our very own web service.
 We will then use the web service we created as the basis for the rest of this series.

-When we start testing and looking at the WSDL and the services request, and response the information should make more sense since we will be able to map the values back to the source where they came from.
+When we start testing and looking at the WSDL and the services request and response, the information should make more sense since we will be able to map the values back to the source where they came from.